CodeYourFuture/immersive-go-course/kafka-cron/README.md

 The [Prometheus Guide to Instrumenting a Go Application](https://prometheus.io/docs/guides/go-application/) describes how to add metrics to a Golang application.

 First, consider:
- * What kinds of things may go wrong with your system?
+ * What kinds of things may go wrong with your system? (it is useful to look at errors your code is handling)
+ * What would users' expectations be of this system?
  * What metrics can we add that will tell us when the system is not working as intended?
  * What metrics can we add that might help us to troubleshoot the system and understand how it is operating?